 The Upper Echelon: DENALI Versus…

-The Acadia also comes as an optional Denali model, GMC’s in house luxury line of vehicles.
+The Acadia also comes as an optional Denali trim, GMC’s in house luxury line of vehicles.
 With a $45,000 base MSRP, the Acadia Denali is a luxury vehicle from interior to exterior that is more than competitive with some SUV brands basic package in price and style.
 From the exterior, the Denali has its own distinctive lighting made from high-intensity discharge projector-beam headlamps that let people know at any distance that you are showing up in style.
 On the interior, the devil is in the details of this luxury brand vehicle; quality craftsmanship is on display with genuine wood trim paneling throughout the cabin as well as warm-toned burnished aluminum and premium soft-touch materials.
 Added creature comforts like heated and ventilated seats throughout the crossover vehicle are also a welcome treat for all passengers no matter where they sit.